-Okay, so I used this idea once before for my mom’s 70th birthday bash.
+Okay, so I also used this idea for my mom’s 70th birthday bash around the same time.
 But it worked well then for a party of similar theme, so why reinvent the wheel, eh?
-A few weeks before the event, I snapped photos of the Nathe’s lavender plants, grabbed some of their seed stash from the previous year’s harvest, and then combined them into these welcoming seed packet invitations (second photo from top).
+A few weeks before the event, I snapped photos of the Nathe’s lavender plants, grabbed some of their seed stash from the previous year’s harvest, and then combined them into these welcoming seed packet invitations.

 3 | Served Fitting Farm-to-Table Fare.

-The menu (third photo from top) was also designed to underscore the overall farm effect.
+The menu (above) was also designed to underscore the overall farm effect.
 Its ingredients, such as lavender and lamb, were drawn from the farm, as well as the Nathe’s nearby ranch.
-(Yeah, they’re pretty industrious - they raise grass-fed lamb, too!)
+(Yeah, they’re pretty industrious – they raise grass-fed lamb, too!)
 Backed with burlap and propped in a bucket of lavender, the menu fit perfectly with the pastoral mood.

 5 | Begged and Borrowed.